 Get Stuff We Love

-While a stylish and comfortable heel — aka one that looks great and doesn’t kill your feet — may be the holy grail of footwear, would you put yourself on a waitlist for a pair?
-It seems like many women would, and back in April, they did!
+A stylish and comfortable heel — aka one that looks great and doesn’t kill your feet — may be the holy grail of footwear.
+But, would you put yourself on a waitlist for a pair?
+It seems many women would, and last year, they did!